 “Some people flat out don’t want to donate because there’s a sitting commissioner, and they probably don’t want to ruffle any feathers.”

-He said he is still determined and doesn’t believes he will win on money alone.
+He said he is still determined and doesn’t believe he will win on money alone.

 “I think I’ll win on relationships and really engaging people.”

-Bolton said that the city is rapidly changing and there are changes that were put in place that he didn’t agree with, and only as an elected official can he now make a difference.
+Bolton said that the city is rapidly changing, and some changes were put in place that he didn’t agree with, and only as an elected official can he now make a difference.